Tejasree22179/My-Learning-journey/README.md

 11.armstrong number
 12.loop prints only numbers divisible by both 2 and 3 from 1 to 100
 13.log in page verification using if and else
+Use map() to square numbers
+# DAY 3- PYTHON
+## Day 3: Arguments, Lambda, and Functional Programming
+- Practiced *args, **kwargs, default and keyword arguments
+- Used lambda functions with map(), filter(), and reduce()
+- Each program is commented and organized in Day3_all.py practice programs: 1.greatest elements on the right,2.addition using args,3.display user details like name ,age,course,3.Greet with a default name,4.Program: Lambda to calculate square of a number, 5.Lambda to check if number is even,6.Use map() to square numbers,7.Use filter() to keep even numbers,8.
+Use reduce() to find sum of list,9.Double each value using lambda + map(),10.Filter numbers > 10